 11. Click and collect

 Since I’ve been talking about in-store experiences, I will leave out the delivery aspect.
-Click and collect simply means the purchase of good from the online store and physically picking it up in the store.
+Click and collect simply means the purchase of goods from the online store and physically picking them up in the store.

-One of the advantages of in-store pickup is that it increases the chance of shoppers to buy additional wares as they come to pick up.
+One of the advantages of in-store pickup is that it increases the chance of shoppers buying additional wares as they come to pick up.
 It should be noted that this process is not a simple one until it is mastered very well.

 It requires a lot of coordination to manage orders, sales, and shoppers from a system.
 Sometimes separate systems can be used for individual stores but all stores must integrate seamlessly.

 The last on this list is easy checkout.
 You will be surprised how the checkout process can be a factor in retailing experience.
 No one likes a long queue.
 Hence, minimizing the time spent at checkouts improves the shoppers’ experience.